-Education and Healthcare in the UAEiStockphoto
+Education and Healthcare in the UAE

-Until the 1960s, there were no Western schools or schools for girls in the UAE.
+Until the 1960s, there were no non-religious schools or schools for girls in the UAE.
 The schools that existed about fifty years ago belonged to Mosques and accepted only boys.
 Since 1965, when the first school for girls opened its doors, the educational system has undergone gradual reforms.
 The emirate of Sharjah was the first one to introduce education for girls, proving to be the most progressive emirate in the entire country.

 Today there is compulsory schooling for all children aged 6 to 12, with boys and girls being taught separately.
 After this, education continues in preparatory schools (ages 12 to 15) or secondary schools (age 12 to 18), where students can earn a degree and prepare for higher education.
 The majority of students in Dubai (89%) attend private school; this is also the case with 57.4% of students throughout the UAE.

 Since the UAE is a country which is extremely popular among expats, international schools and Westernized schools offer a special curriculum and a Western environment for expat children.
 These schools usually have their very own curriculum and degree and do not stick to the educational system of the UAE.

 Places at state universities in the UAE are almost exclusively reserved for Emirati students.
 Only a very limited number of foreign students are accepted, and the admission process is very tough.
 Just like schools, these universities are not co-educational.

 Expat students who do not want to undergo the tedious process of applying for a place at a state university can attend one of the several private universities.
 Most of them are located in Dubai and Sharjah, the expat hub and the cultural center of the country respectively.
 They are more welcoming to international students, making admission for non-Emirati applicants easier and having a more diverse student body.